Thursday, December 25, 2025

 Sutter mentions two aspects:

-• uninitialized local variables will be mangled.
+• uninitialized local variables will be data mangled.
 The compiler may inject code to check if uninitialized variables are accessed.

 • hardening of STL; most notably operator[]

 According to studies the overhead is minimal (0.3%).
 This number is debatable: they can never know what applications are out there.
-In the past experience we had bad experience with VS 2008 who turned on safe iterators in release builds.
+In the past we had bad experience with VS 2008 who turned on safe iterators in release builds.
 They killed all compiler optimizations right away when used.

 I question also the first bullet: why not make it simpler and state that every variable will be default or zero initialized.
 There is no EB or UB necessary; or no hidden code injected by the compiler.